 - Thoughts of suicide

-3 Months Postpartum
+Hormones 3 Months Postpartum

-Once you reach the 3-month stage, your hormones are beginning to return to pre-pregnancy levels, but due to the many stressors of having a new baby, you may experience an increase in cortisol – the stress hormone.
+Once you reach the 3-month stage, your hormones post pregnancy are now beginning to return to pre-pregnancy levels, but due to the many stressors of having a new baby, you may experience an increase in cortisol – the stress hormone.
 This is often exacerbated by a lack of sleep.
 Lack of sleep can contribute to more hormone fluctuations, including decreased levels of serotonin and melatonin.
 This may negatively impact your mood.

-6 Months Postpartum
+Hormones 6 Months Postpartum

 Prolactin, the breast milk production hormone, starts to decrease as your baby weans.
 Even if you continue to breastfeed, your baby will be introduced to solids and won’t need as much breastmilk.
 However, if you’re continuing to exclusively breastfeed, prolactin will continue to stay high and can keep your estrogen levels suppressed.

 Don’t feel doomed, as there are ways you can help your body naturally manage these postpartum hormone changes.